 Ask an R.D.: Are Artificial Sweeteners Bad for You?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D.
 Science-Backed

 Are you trying to reduce the amount of sugar in your diet to help support your weight loss and health goals?
-Wondering if artificial sweeteners are a good alternative or if they’re bad for you?
+Wondering if artificial sweeteners are bad for you or if they're a good alternative?

 We’ve got you covered.
 We tapped Jenny Craig’s Registered Dietitian, Briana Rodriquez, to help explain what the current research says about artificial sweeteners, how they might impact your weight loss journey, and healthy choices you can make to support your health.